 by Montague Keen, Arthur Ellison & David Fontana

-Overseas customers, please contact email@example.com before you place your order.
+If you are not in the UK, please contact firstname.lastname@example.org before you place your order.

 This edition is the reprint of the original report published in 1999 in the Proceedings of the Society of Psychical Research.
 In 1994 the development of psychic phenomena in Robin Foy's Group at the Scole Farmhouse came to the attention of the Society of Psychical Research.